 The Bachelor of Science in Architecture and Sustainability has been designed as an upper level specialization for graduates of Ferris and Community College Associate Degree Programs in Architecture Technology.
 As a 2+2 program, the first two years of the undergraduate experience includes the foundation of technical and artistic skills of the AAS degree in Architectural Technology.
 The second two years of the undergraduate experience leads to a BS degree in Architecture and Sustainability.
 The curriculum is unique in its emphasis on sustainability and the practice of the profession.
 Courses and studios are structured to mirror the office environment.
 Course content and projects are designed to incorporate a set of practices and ways of thinking about the making of buildings for sustainable development of the built environment.
 Taught by practitioners, the curriculum provides skills, knowledge, and aspirations necessary to allow students to become successful professionals.

 The Bachelor of Science in Facility Management gives students the education to manage the physical workplace with the people and work of an organization.
-As one of only six programs accredited by the International Facility Management Association (IFMA), students are exposed to facility and architectural coursework, building technology and business practices.
+Students are exposed to facility management coursework including: building technology and operations, and management and business practices.